Persona2Web: Benchmarking Personalized Web Agents for Contextual Reasoning with User History: Related work

 Evaluating the web agents presents inherent challenges due to the dynamic nature of the web.
 To mitigate this issue, prior benchmarks have primarily relied on simulated or cached environments (Table~\ref{tab:benchmarks_2}).
 MiniWOB++~\cite{Shi2017WorldOB, DBLP:journals/corr/abs-1802-08802} provides simplified HTML-based tasks to test interaction skills.
 WebArena~\cite{Zhou2023WebArenaAR} introduces a self-hosted simulated platform with end-to-end executable tasks.
 Mind2Web~\cite{Deng2023Mind2WebTA} caches real-world webpages and provides realistic tasks demanding multi-step execution.
 Recent studies have shifted toward benchmarks on the real open web, introducing corresponding evaluation methods to handle its dynamic nature.
 WebCanvas~\cite{Pan2024WebCanvasBW} defines mandatory key nodes and evaluates performance at each node, while WebVoyager~\cite{He2024WebVoyagerBA} integrates visual information into observation space and evaluates through LLM judge.

 Beyond the environment limitations, existing evaluation methodologies fail to capture the complexity of web agent behavior.
-Current web agent benchmarks assess performance based on step-wise actions~\cite{Gou2025Mind2Web2E} or the final outcomes~\cite{Zhou2023WebArenaAR, Yao2022WebShopTS, He2024WebVoyagerBA} making it impossible to discern whether failures stem from navigation errors, personalization deficiencies, or other reasoning breakdowns.
-Unlike closed settings, open-web navigation often admits multiple trajectories that lead to correct outcomes, making action-wise or outcome-based evaluation inappropriate.

-\paragraph{Personalization in LLMs.} Personalization has been explored in memory-augmented LLMs~\cite{Kumar2024LongLaMPAB, Wu2024LongMemEvalBC, Pan2025OnMC, Huet2025EpisodicMG} and dialogue agents~\cite{Zhao2025DoLR, Chen2024ApollonionPD, Xu2022LongTN, Lee2023PromptedLA, Zhang2018PersonalizingDA}, typically defined as the ability to retrieve and reason over user-relevant information.
+Current web agent benchmarks assess performance based on step-wise actions~\cite{Gou2025Mind2Web2E} or the final outcomes~\cite{Yao2022WebShopTS, Zhou2023WebArenaAR, He2024WebVoyagerBA} making it impossible to discern whether failures stem from navigation errors, personalization deficiencies, or other reasoning breakdowns.
+Unlike closed settings, open-web navigation often admits multiple trajectories that lead to correct outcomes, making action-wise or outcome-based evaluation inappropriate. \paragraph{Personalization in LLMs.} Personalization has been explored in memory-augmented LLMs~\cite{Kumar2024LongLaMPAB, Wu2024LongMemEvalBC, Pan2025OnMC, Huet2025EpisodicMG} and dialogue agents~\cite{Zhang2018PersonalizingDA, Xu2022LongTN, Lee2023PromptedLA, Chen2024ApollonionPD, Zhao2025DoLR}, typically defined as the ability to retrieve and reason over user-relevant information.
 LaMP~\cite{Salemi2023LaMPWL} introduces a benchmark with user profiles across multiple domains, and LongLaMP~\cite{Kumar2024LongLaMPAB} extends it with a focus on the text generation tasks.
 In dialogue settings, LongMemEval~\cite{Wu2024LongMemEvalBC} evaluates memory abilities based on chat history, Apollonion~\cite{Chen2024ApollonionPD} measures personalization through embedding-based similarity with user profiles, and PrefEval~\cite{Zhao2025DoLR} requires models to infer implicitly expressed preferences.
 PersonalWAB~\cite{Cai2024LargeLM} explores personalization based on the user's history, but focuses on abstract function calls rather than web interface interactions.
 Yet none of these benchmarks address web navigation scenarios, where user preferences are inferred from interaction patterns and apply them in the action planning and execution.
 Motivated by these limitations, our work moves beyond response generation to encompass realistic web navigation tasks grounded in user context.

 In this section, we present \proposed, a benchmark designed to evaluate personalized web agents under realistic, open-web environment.
 It comprises three core components: user history, ambiguous query, and reasoning-aware evaluation.
 Figure~\ref{fig:datasetconstruction} illustrates the overall pipeline.